-Sift the flour into a bowl.
+Sift the flour into a medium bowl.
 Add 1/2 cup boiling water to the flour and begin stirring immediately.
-Knead the warm dough until it is smooth dough, adding as much of the remaining 1/4 cup of water as is necessary.
+Knead the warm dough until it is smooth, adding as much of the remaining 1/4 cup of water as is necessary.
 Cover the dough and let it rest for 30 minutes.

 Heat a heavy frying pan over low heat.
 Add one of the paired pancakes and cook until browned on both sides (about 3 minutes altogether; the second side will cook more quickly than the first side).
 Remove from the pan and pull the pancakes apart.
 Continue with the remainder of the pancakes.
 Cool.

 Heat 2 tablespoons oil over medium-high heat.
 Spread 2 to 3 teaspoons of red bean paste over the white (unbrowned) surface of the pancakes, staying away from the edges.
 Gently roll the pancake over loosely 2 to 3 times, and flatten to form a flattened roll.
 (A quick and easy alternative is to fold the pancake in half so that it forms a half-moon shape).
 Brown the pancakes in the pan, on both sides.